The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Roy Lichtenstein’s Imperfect (C. 221) is estimated to be worth between £50,000 and £80,000.
-This signed Planographic Print was created in 1988 and has shown consistent value growth.
-This work has an auction history of two sales since its entry to the market on 25th October 2018.
-The average annual growth rate of this artwork is 3% and the edition size of this piece is limited to 45.
+This signed Planographic Print was created in 1988 and has shown consistent value growth, with an average annual growth rate of 2%.
+This work has a steady auction history, having been sold 2 times at auction since its initial sale on 25th October 2018.
+The edition size of this artwork is limited to 45.

 Unlock up-to-the-minute market data on Roy Lichtenstein's Imperfect (C. 221), login or create a free account today